aran-0-1/centauri-airlines-passenger-satisfaction-dashboard/README.md

 ## Recommendations

+- Raise the Overall Service Score Above 3.50

+The OSS band analysis demonstrates that crossing from the 3.00–3.49 band into 3.50–3.99 is associated with a significant jump in satisfaction from 38% to 61%.
+This should be treated as a concrete, measurable target and the primary focus for all improvement efforts across the airline.

 - Prioritise Controllable Service Weaknesses

-Immediate focus should be placed on improving Inflight Wi-Fi, the online booking experience, and catering services.
-These are areas where the airline has direct control and current performance is dragging the overall service score below the 3.50 threshold where satisfaction rates improve meaningfully.
+Immediate attention should be directed towards Inflight Wi-Fi, the online booking experience, and catering services.
+These are areas where the airline has direct control and current performance is actively dragging the overall service score below the 3.50 threshold.
+Gate Location and Schedule Convenience, whilst below average, are likely influenced by airport operations and should be treated as secondary priorities.

 - Address the Economy Class Experience Urgently

-With only 19% satisfaction among economy passengers — who represent 45% of the passenger base — this is the single biggest lever for improving overall satisfaction.
-Even modest service improvements in economy could have an outsized impact on the headline 43% satisfaction rate.
+With only 19% satisfaction among Economy passengers — who represent 45% of the passenger base — this is the single biggest lever for improving overall satisfaction.
+Even modest and targeted service improvements in Economy could have an outsized impact on the airline's headline satisfaction rate.

-- Target the Core Passenger Demographic

-Since passengers aged 25–54 represent 63% of the base, product and service improvements should be shaped around the preferences and behaviours of this group — particularly around digital touchpoints such as online booking and Wi-Fi which are likely higher priorities for this demographic.

 - Improve Satisfaction Among the Loyal Passenger Base

 Whilst 82% of passengers are loyal to Centauri Airlines, satisfaction within this group sits below 50% at 48%.
-This suggests that whilst the airline is succeeding in retaining passengers, it is not fully converting that loyalty into a positive experience.
-Efforts should therefore focus on improving the quality of experience for existing loyal customers to ensure retention is underpinned by genuine satisfaction rather than habit or lack of alternatives
+This suggests the airline is succeeding in retaining passengers but not fully converting that loyalty into a positive experience.
+Improvement efforts should therefore focus on enhancing the quality of experience for existing loyal customers rather than solely prioritising retention.

-- Raise the Overall Service Score Above 3.50

-The OSS band analysis clearly shows that crossing from 3.00–3.49 into 3.50–3.99 is associated with a significant jump in satisfaction.
-This should be treated as a concrete, measurable target rather than a general aspiration.
+- Target the Core Passenger Demographic

+Passengers aged 25–54 represent 63% of the passenger base.
+Future improvement efforts — particularly around digital touchpoints such as Wi-Fi and online booking — should be shaped around the preferences and behaviours of this demographic to maximise the impact of any service enhancements.

 ---